postmanlabs/labs-docs/_posts/01_postman/01_launching_postman/2017-05-04-newbutton.md

 ### API Network tab

 The Postman API Network provides the most authentic and actionable directory of public APIs available.
-Every API listed in this network includes a complete Postman collection, created by the API's publisher, and specifically designed to onboard developers quickly and effectively.
+Every API listed in this network includes a complete Postman collection, created by the API's publisher.
+Postman specifically designed the API list to onboard developers quickly and effectively.

 You can view all these APIs, or select to view them from these categories: Business Solutions, Marketing, Cloud, Communications, Data Management, Development, Mobile Services, E-Commerce, Financial Services, Food, Health Services, Payment Services, Productivity, Retail, Shipping Logistics, Social Media, and Travel.